prantlf/docker-golang-make/README.md

     make run

-Tag the local image for pushing:

-    make tag

 Login to the docker hub:

     make login

-Push the local image to the docker hub:
+Push the local images to the docker hub:

     make push